brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 <hljs type>Illuminate\Database\Query\Builder</hljs>
 ```

-See, `opcache_compile_file` will parse a file, but not execute it.
-This means that if a class has dependencies that aren't preloaded, it can also not be preloaded.
+See, `opcache_compile_file()` will parse a file, but not execute it.
+This means that if a class has dependencies that aren't preloaded, itself can also not be preloaded.

 This isn't a fatal problem, your server will work just fine; but you won't have all the preloaded files you actually wanted.